Are you an aspiring digital artist?

 When learning how to draw on a computer with a mouse, it is crucial to have the right type of digital art software.

-Which Software To Use For Drawing Using A Mouse
+Which Software To Use For Digital Drawing With A Mouse

 Photoshop is a popular program that is the first choice for many tablet users.
 It is easy to find tutorials for it and it has a wide range of options and tools to choose from.